ThinkDataEd/curriculum/docs/unit2/lab2f.md

 * <span style="color:firebrick;">**Write up your answer as a statistical analysis.
 Create a plot and explain how the plot supports your conclusion.
 Be sure to also explain why shuffling your data is important.**</span>

 ###**Comparing Mean Fares**
-* What about if instead of calculating the median fare price for each group after a shuffle, we calculated the mean fare price and took the difference (mean_survivor – mean_victim).
+* What about if instead of calculating the median fare price for each group after a shuffle, we calculated the mean fare price and took the difference (mean_survivor – mean_victim)?

 * <span style="color:firebrick;">**If we did this 500 times, what do you predict the distribution of differences will look like?**</span>